siraben/r5rs-denot/README.md

-# An interpreter for R5RS Scheme based on formal semantics
+# An interpreter for R5RS Scheme based on denotational semantics
 ![R5RS denotational semantics for evaluating lambdas](lambda-def.png)

-The R5RS Scheme specification is a 50-page beauty, outlining the syntax and semantics of Scheme in easy to understand prose, and concludes with a formal semantics.
+The R5RS Scheme specification is a 50-page beauty, outlining the syntax and semantics of Scheme in easy to understand prose, and concludes with a denotational semantics.
 The semantics looks a lot like Haskell because in a sense it _is_ Haskell!
 We can turn the above image into a Haskell code fragment:

 ```haskell
 -- Evaluate a lambda expression with an environment e0, continuation κ